 - Come home in the afternoon and complete any projects or deadlines I have due the following day - I like to stay ahead of my work schedule.

 - Take full days off to go on short trips.
 When I go away, I make sure to get all of my work done leading up to the trip.
-Sometimes I take my laptop and do a few little tasks at night.
+Sometimes I take my laptop and do a few little tasks at night, if needed.

 I love working a few hours here and there and it feels like I barely work at all.
-While this may not be your preferred working style, it’s entirely up to you.
+While this may not be your preferred working style, it’s entirely up to you, based on the clients you find and the type of work you prefer.

 Although not every VA has this type of flexibility.
 The reason I do is that I choose my jobs carefully.
 I became a VA to live a lifestyle I love.
 I won’t choose jobs that require me to be available between certain hours or jobs that have a short turnover on tasks.

-If you aren’t sure what you want to specialise in, VA courses are a great way to get a taste of what’s out there.
-However, there’s no saying you even need to specialise.
+If you aren’t sure what you want to specialize in, general VA courses are a great way to get a taste of what’s out there.
+However, there’s no saying you even need to specialize.

 An excellent place to search for jobs is on Jooble.com.
 There you browse thousands of active virtual assistant job posts to find the right position for you.